-351. The Age of Goethe The literary movements of Enlightenment, Storm and Stress, and Classicism as seen through selected works of Goethe, Schiller, Lessing and Herder.
+- 351. The Age of Goethe The literary movements of Enlightenment, Storm and Stress, and Classicism as seen through selected works of Goethe, Schiller, Lessing and Herder.
 Prerequisite: German 204 or the equivalent.
-6 credits, LA, Winter-L. Butt

-354. Studies in Twentieth-Century Prose and Poetry An examination of the modern novella and lyric, including works by such authors as Kafka, Brecht, Hesse, Rilke, George, Hofmannsthal, Mann, Frisch, Wolf, Bäll, Frischmuth, Kaschnitz, and others, in their historical and cultural context.
+6 credits, LA, Not offered in 2015-2016 - 354.
+Studies in Twentieth-Century Prose and Poetry An examination of the modern novella and lyric, including works by such authors as Kafka, Brecht, Hesse, Rilke, George, Hofmannsthal, Mann, Frisch, Wolf, Bäll, Frischmuth, Kaschnitz, and others, in their historical and cultural context.
 Prerequisite: German 204 or equivalent.
-6 credits, LA, Not offered in 2014-2015

-400. Integrative Exercise Examining an aspect of German literature across eras or genres.
-6 credits, S/NC, Fall, Winter- Staff
+6 credits, LA, Not offered in 2015-2016 - 400.
+Integrative Exercise Examining an aspect of German literature across eras or genres.
+6 credits, S/NC, Fall, Winter-Staff